-Prague is a favorite city of many tourists.
-Anyone who has been to Prague once will want to come back again, because here everyone can find a way to feel the spirit of this city.
-At any time to visit Prague you will not remain indifferent to it.
-In the winter, it exudes fairytale, because of the buildings that adorn it.
+Prague is a favorite city for many tourists.
+Anyone who has been to Prague once will want to come back again because here everyone can find a way to feel the spirit of this city.
+At any time to visit Prague, you will not remain indifferent to it.
+In the winter, it exudes fairytales, because of the buildings that adorn it.

-It is best that the first meeting with Prague is, in a way, a general sightseeing of the city and a longer walk that would include some of the most important buildings and places in the Czech capital.
+It is best that the first meeting with Prague is, in a way, general sightseeing of the city and a long walk that would include some of the most important buildings and places in the Czech capital.

 Prague Castle Hradčany